-The red variety comes from Portugal, Synonyms are Barocca, Barocca, Barroco, Boca de Mina, Tinta Barocca, Tinta das Baroccas, Tinta Gorda, Tinta Grossa and Tinta Vigaria.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Carrega Tinto.
-Grossa and Marufo (all synonymous with Tinta Grossa) or Touriga Franca be confused.
-According to 2013 were done DNA analysis it comes from a presumably natural crossing Marufo x Touriga Nacional, However, this is based on only 20 DNA markers (see molecular Genetics ).
-Incidentally, Touriga Franca was born from the same parents.
+The red grape variety comes from Portugal, Synonyms are Baroccas, Barocca, Barroco, Boca de Mina, Tinta Barocca, Tinta das Baroccas, Tinta Gorda, Tinta Grossa and Tinta Vigaria.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Carrega Tinto.
+Grossa and Marufo (all with the synonym Tinta Grossa) or Touriga Franca be confused.
+According to 2013 DNA analysis it comes from a presumably natural crossing Marufo x Touriga Nacional, However, this is based on only 20 DNA markers (see below molecular Genetics ).
+Incidentally, Touriga Franca also came from the same parents.

-The early-ripening, high-yielding vine is sensitive to heat, as well as prone to Botrytis and both mildews, It has thick-skinned berries with a high sugar content and provides rich, rich in alcohol and rustic red wines with aromas of cherry and blackberry.
-The variety counts in the area Douro to the three main red for the port wine, Furthermore, she will also be in the field Távora-Varosa cultivated.
+The early ripening, productive vine is sensitive to heat, as well as susceptible to Botrytis and both mildews, It has thick-skinned berries with a high sugar content and produces colorful, alcohol-rich and rustic red wines with aromas of cherry and blackberry.
+The variety counts in the area Douro to the three most important red ones for the port wine, Furthermore, it is also in the area Távora-Varosa cultured.
 The Portuguese acreage in 2010 totaled 5,939 hectares.
-Other stocks existed in 2010 Chile (1 ha) and South Africa (231 ha).
-The variety occupied in 2010 a total of 6,171 hectares of vineyards.
-Compared to 2000 with then 6,052 hectares, there was a small increase.
-It occupies the worldwide varieties ranking the rank 100.
+There were further stocks in 2010 Chile (1 ha) and South Africa (231 ha).
+The variety occupied a total of 6,171 hectares of vineyards in 2010.
+There was a small increase compared to 2000 with 6,052 hectares at that time.
+It documents worldwide varieties ranking rank 100.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012